The role of symmetry in driven propulsion at low Reynolds number: Propulsion driven by a rotating magnetic field

+We consider the propulsion of an arbitrary magnetic object driven by an external uniform magnetic field ${\bm H}=H(\hat{\bm x}\cos \omega t+\hat{\bm y}\sin \omega t)$.
 At low Re an object's velocity is linearly dependent on the forces and torques exerted on it.
-In the force-free case only the external magnetic torque, $\bm{L}=\bm m\times \bm H$, can be responsible for the actuation of the object:
+If no external force is applied, then only the external magnetic torque, $\bm{L}=\bm m\times \bm H$, can be responsible for the actuation of the object:

 where $\bm{U}$ and $\bm{\mathit{\Omega}}$ are the object's translation and rotation velocities, ${\bcalG}$ the rotation-translation coupling mobility (pseudo-)tensor and $\bcalF$ is the rotational mobility tensor.
-Typical solutions in a \emph{rotating} magnetic field $\bm H=H(\hat{\bm x}\cos{\omega t}+\hat{\bm y}\sin{\omega t})$ (provided that the frequency $\omega$ is not too high) result in the the object turning synchronously with the field while advancing along the field rotation $z$-axis.
-It was found that there can be up to two stable synchronous solutions of Eqs.~\ref{eq:1} \cite{prf17}.
+Typical dynamics in a \emph{rotating} magnetic field (provided that the rotation frequency $\omega$ is not too high) exhibit, after a short transient period, a solution where the the object is turning in-sync with the actuating field., i.e., rotating about the $z$-axis with angular velocity $\bm{\mathit{\Omega}}={\omega}\hat{\bm z}$.
+It was found that there can be up to two stable synchronous solutions of Eqs.~(\ref{eq:1}) \cite{prf17}.

+Expressing the magnetic torque, $\bm{L}$, using the second Eq. in (\ref{eq:1}) and substituting it into the the first Eq. in (\ref{eq:1}), the translational velocity $\bm{U}$ can be readily found as ${\bm U}={\bcalG}\cdot{\bcalF}^{-1}\cdot \bm{\mathit{\Omega}}$.
+By symmetry the average velocity in an in-sync solution is along the $z$-axis.
+Taking a scalar product on both sides of this equation with $\bm{\mathit{\Omega}}=\omega \hat{\bm z}$ we readily obtain it in a compact covariant form as \cite{prf17,scirob}